Wickersley

 Wickersley is a village and civil parish in the Metropolitan Borough of Rotherham in South Yorkshire, England, situated 3 mi from the centre of Rotherham.
-The area is very near to road junctions for the M1, M18 and A1(M) (passing through Bramley, Rotherham).
+The area is very near to road junctions for the M1 and M18 (passing through Bramley, Rotherham).
 It is home to the secondary school and sixth form, Wickersley School and Sports College.

 Historical background

+The name Wickersley derives from the Old Norse personal name Vikarr, and the Old English lēah meaning 'wood/clearing'.

 Wickersley was once held by Richard FitzTurgis (who adopted the name 'de Wickersley), founder of Roche Abbey, and subsequently by his heirs by marriage, the de Livet (Levett) family.
 The Wickersleys later removed to Sheffield, where they built the home Broom Hall.
 The village of Wickersley has a population of 7,235 increasing to 7,392 at the 2011 Census.

 Wickersley School and Sports College is one of the area's largest institutions with a student body of over 2,000 eleven to eighteen-year-olds and a teaching staff of over 300.